memirio/Spectrums/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide will help you deploy Looma to your own domain.
+This guide will help you deploy Spectrums to your own domain.

 ## Prerequisites